Kansas City, MO-KS

 Population & Diversity

 Kansas City, MO-KS is home to a population of 2.19M people, from which 96.3% are citizens.
-As of 2022, 6.79% of Kansas City, MO-KS residents were born outside of the country (149k people).
+As of N/A, N/A% of Kansas City, MO-KS residents were born outside of the country (N/A people).

 In 2022, there were 5.97 times more White (Non-Hispanic) residents (1.55M people) in Kansas City, MO-KS than any other race or ethnicity.
 There were 261k Black or African American (Non-Hispanic) and 83.3k Two+ (Non-Hispanic) residents, the second and third most common ethnic groups.